|

 Dutch/British zoologist noted for his studies of animal behavior.
 He was born in the Netherlands (Hague).

-He shared the nobel prize with Lorenz and von Frisch for his work in reviving and developing the science
+He shared the Nobel prize with Lorenz and von Frisch for his work in reviving and developing the science

 of animal behavior.